MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

 <a name="pool"></a>

-## Shell Pools
+## Session Pools

 When using Machine Learning Server for operationalization, code is executed in a session or as a service on a compute node.
-In order to optimize load-balancing performance, Machine Learning Server is capable of establishing and maintaining a pool of R and Python shells for code execution.
+In order to optimize load-balancing performance, Machine Learning Server is capable of establishing and maintaining a pool of R and Python sessions for code execution.

-There is a cost to creating a shell both in time and memory.
-So having a pool of existing shells awaiting code execution requests means no time is lost on shell creation at runtime thereby shortening the processing time.
-Instead, the time needed to create shells for the pool occurs whenever the compute node is restarted.
+There is a cost to creating a session both in time and memory.
+So having a pool of existing sessions awaiting code execution requests means no time is lost on session creation at runtime thereby shortening the processing time.
+Instead, the time needed to create sessions for the pool occurs whenever the compute node is restarted.
 For this reason, the larger the defined initial pool size (InitialSize), the longer it takes to start up the compute node.
-New shells are added to the pool as needed to execute in parallel.
-However, after a request is handled and the session is idle, the shell is closed if the number of shells exceeds the maximum pool size (MaxSize).
+New sessions are added to the pool as needed to execute in parallel.
+However, after a request is handled and the session is idle, the ssession is closed if the number of shells exceeds the maximum pool size (MaxSize).

 However, during simulation test, the test continues until the test threshold is met (maximum threads or latency).
-If the number of shells needed to run the test exceeds the number of shells in the pool, a new shell is created on-demand when the request is made and the time it takes to execute the code is longer since time is spent creating the shell itself.
+If the number of shells needed to run the test exceeds the number of sessions in the pool, a new session is created on-demand when the request is made and the time it takes to execute the code is longer since time is spent creating the session itself.

 The size of this pool can be adjusted in the external configuration file, appsettings.json, found on each compute node.